reduxjs/redux/docs/recipes/reducers/00-PrerequisiteConcepts.md

 **Key Concepts**:

-- What "side effects" are
+- Side effects
-- What "pure functions" are
+- Pure functions
 - How to think in terms of combining functions

 **Reading List**: